Our Operational Safety Systems Services

 -

-Procedures that existed, but which didn't really govern decisions
+Procedures which didn't govern decisions

 1.